-In the wake of the Great East Japan Earthquake and subsequent Tsunami hundred of Japanese children were left with only their memories.
+In the wake of the Great East Japan Earthquake and subsequent Tsunami hundreds of Japanese children were left with only their memories.

 On the 11th March 2011 the east coast of Japan was struck by an undersea earthquake and subsequent tsunami.
 As well as the loss of life that this devastating event resulted in, hundreds of children also lost their parents and families.

 Aid For Japan was founded by Akemi Solloway in 2011 to support the orphans of this tragedy.
 In the short-term, the charity lends help to these children by supporting them and their carers as they rebuild their lives.